garbados/porter/readme.md

 In approximate order of priority.

 * Social: Presently, Porter is just a diary.
-We'll be adding that whole "social-without-servers" thing momentarily.
+Using peer-to-peer protocols like WebRTC, we can allow Porter instances to share data without servers -- that is, be social, without exposing data to a central hub that might sell your data.
+Social without servers.
 (Status: [PeerPouch][peerpouch] uses a centralized server as a "hub", so that's a no-go.
 Currently examining Bitmessage instead.
 If you have suggestions, file an issue!)
-* Field auto-filling: Intelligently suggest options for Author, Tags.
+* Field auto-filling: Intelligently suggest options for Author and Tags.
 * Login automatically: Save credentials so that your Porter syncs with designated remotes automatically.
 * Better Search: Use [Pouch-Search][pouchsearch] to give Porter Lucene-style querying.
 * Imitate Medium: They do content well.
 Stand on the shoulders of giants.
+* Error reporting: When things go wrong, Porter logs stacktraces, but generally hides them from the UI.
+That's dumb.
+* Tests: Good for the project, good for the soul.
+Bonus points for coverage.

 To find things to do, try `grep -r TODO assets/js`.
 I built most of this without internet access, so I left plenty undone for want of external documentation.

+## License

+[MIT][mit], brolaf.